-As How Stuff Works aptly describes, the sun is a huge, hot object with an amazing amount of mass.
+As How Stuff Works aptly describes, the sun is a vast, hot object with an amazing mass.
 The sun is so hot that its atoms can’t hold onto its electrons.
 The gas flows around the sun, carrying these electrons with it.
 This electrical current can create a magnetic field.

-Because hot objects expand, this means that the sun’s magnetic field goes outwards.
+Because hot objects expand, the sun’s magnetic field goes outwards.
 But the sun is also dense and has a strong gravitational pull, so it usually pulls back the magnetic field.
 Hot gases get trapped beneath the magnetic field.

-Think of it like a rubber ball which is being stretched in various directions.
+Think of it as a rubber ball stretched in various directions.
 The outside of the ball is the sun’s magnetic field.
-Inside are gases which cause it to shift shape.
+Inside are gases that cause it to shift shape.

 Every once in a while, the gases break through the magnetic field in a giant explosion.

 Solar Flare vs. Coronal Mass Ejection

 A solar flare causes enormous amounts of energy to race toward the earth.
 This energy can temporarily disrupt communication signals and cause blackouts.
 However, a solar flare doesn’t take down the grid or fry electronic devices.